 Jesus, you always respected women, never taking advantage of them or preying on their sympathy and affection.
 Even in your own hour of need, you made sure to remind them to take care.

 In the four gospels, I have seen how kindly you treated mothers, widows, little girls and women of all ages – sinners and the virtuous alike.
 You were always so thoughtful and considerate towards each one of them.
+Lord, I want to be like you.

 Jesus, you summoned up your last ounce of energy to complete your mission for my sake.
 Thank you.